Mobile phone versionWhat is this?

 Then, as today, the right hand is considered to be 'special' in some way.

 Even for left-handed people, the right hand is used for 'righteous' duties, such as greeting another with a handshake, saluting, raising the hand to take an oath, or making the Sign of the Cross.
-Etymologically, left is related to twisted, crooked and sinister, whilst the words right (-hand) and right (correct) have the same Old-European roots.
+Etymologically, left is related to twisted, crooked and sinister, whilst the word right (-hand) has the same Old-European root as right (correct).

 The majority of people (around 90%) are right-handed; a trait called lateralisation, which is found in animals, birds, fish and even the antenna of insects, as well as humans.
 The right hand tends to be used more, is consequently stronger and by extension, righteous.

-For a couple of thousand years, Christian theology has said that we have all inherited the original sin of Adam.
-Yet it was only in the 19th century that scientists discovered that we are made of only left-handed amino acids.
+For a couple of thousand years, Christian theology has said that we have all inherited the original sin of Adam – "sin" being the ultimate in not being right.
+More recently (19th century) science showed that the amino acids we inherit from our ancestors are all left-handed.
 Coincidence?
 (Probably.)

 In 1789, following the Scriptures, nobility sat themselves on the right-hand side of the president in the French National Assembly, leaving the left-hand side for the commoners.
 From this, we have the 'right wing' and 'left wing' in political speech.